edkerk/reproducible-research-init/README.md

     |
     |- code/            # all programmatic code relating to the project
     |  |- template_engine.py # tool for generating new Python scripts containing standardized code
-    |  |- wrangle       # scripts to download data, clean it and transform it
+    |  |- prepare       # scripts to download data, clean it and transform it
     |  |- explore       # scripts strictly for exploring the data, not for generating cleaned files or publication figures
-    |  |- test          # scripts for testing the integrity of the pipeline or data
     |  +- visualize     # scripts to generate publication figures, tables etc. from cleaned data
     |
     |- results          # all output from workflows and analyses